Chinese Crested vs Chihuahua: Complete Comparison (2026)

 Health and Lifespan Comparison

 Chinese Crested has a typical lifespan of 13-18 years, while Chihuahua lives approximately 14-16 years.
 Health profiles differ significantly between these dogs.
 Chinese Crested is predisposed to Dental Issues (Hairless variety), Skin Issues (Hairless variety), Other Conditions, with associated veterinary costs for monitoring and treatment.
 Chihuahua faces its own health challenges including Skeletal Issues, Head & Neurological, Other Conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health